apache/mynewt-site/docs/os/modules/console/console.md

 <br>
 ##### Mynewt 1.0 Console API

-To use the Mynewt 1.0 Console API for reading input from the console, you perform the follow steps:
+To use the Mynewt 1.0 console API for reading input from the console, you perform the follow steps:

 1. Call the `console_init()` function and pass either a pointer to a callback function or NULL for the argument.
 The console calls this callback function, if specified, when it receives a full line of data.